kathirr007/Latest-FAI-MAI-Icons/README.md

 - Inside that you will get the latest releases files like "css" & "webfonts"

-- In "css" directory you can find "all.css" and in "webfonts" directory you can find font files
+- In "css" directory you can find "all.css" or "pro.min.css" and in "webfonts" directory you can find font files

 - Now you know what to do to get things work in local Develeopment.